Abderrahmentmr/attention_mechanism_cnn_classifier/files/README.md

 ## Why this project?

-This was built to explore how self-attention mechanisms — popularized by Transformers — can be adapted to convolutional feature maps for small-scale image classification, and to understand their effect on both accuracy and interpretability.
+This was built to explore how self-attention mechanisms can be adapted to convolutional feature maps for small-scale image classification, and to understand their effect on both accuracy and interpretability.

-## License
+## Author

-MIT (or your preferred license — add a `LICENSE` file if you want this open-sourced formally).
+TAMAMRA Abderrahmane